About our team

 - Preflexion: ILK does not have a physical preflexion of 4 deg, C-Leg does have it.
 When performing bench alignment, we require to lock the knee (the knee is straight, no preflexion).
 The leg assembly of ILK should be straighter than that of C-Leg.
 When mounting the socket anchor to the top of ILK, normally neutral placement is recommended, no extra preflexion.

 - Heel block: by default when doing bench alignment, we recommend putting the shoe of the patient directly on, no heel block is needed.
-When a shoe is not available, insert a 5mm (any other height deemed necessary) heal bock to compensate for the missing heel of a shoe.
-NOTE: don't insert a heal block when the shoe is available.
+When a shoe is not available, insert a 5mm (any other height deemed necessary) heel bock to compensate for the missing heel of a shoe.
+NOTE: don't insert a heel block when the shoe is available.

 Check socket alignment, foot alignment first (likely increasing plantarflexion can help).